8 Top Museums in or on the Way to Yellowstone

-While your trip to Yellowstone National Park will be packed with adventure, don’t miss some of the amazing museums on the way to the park.
+While your road trip to the park will be packed with adventure, don’t miss some of the amazing museums near Yellowstone.
 Full of fascinating exhibits, these museums will provide you with another perspective on the places you travel, as well as enable you to stretch your legs and learn something new.
 When you arrive, there are even more museums inside the park.

-1. Buffalo Bill Center of the West in Cody, Wyoming
+1. Buffalo Bill Center of the West in Cody, Wyo.

 Your ticket to the five museums housed in this center is good for two consecutive days ⎯ and you may find yourself lingering way longer than you imagined.
 Called “The Smithsonian of the West” by the late James Michener, the quality, hands-on exhibits housed in the Plains Indian Museum, Draper Natural History Museum, Cody Firearm Museum, Whitney Western Art Museum and the Buffalo Bill Museum offer something for everyone. (centerofthewest.org 307-587-4771)

-2. National Museum of Wildlife Art in Jackson, Wyoming
+2. National Museum of Wildlife Art in Jackson, Wyo.

 Visitors often use the adjective “magnificent” to describe this world-class wildlife art museum that overlooks the National Elk Refuge just outside of Jackson.
 Among the more than 5,000 catalogued items are works from Ansel Adams and George Catlin, as well as artifacts from 2500 B.C.
 The Children’s Discovery Center has animal costumes, a hands-on Artist’s Studio, among other activities. (wildlifeart.org 307-733-5771)

-3. Museum of the Rockies in Bozeman, Montana
+3. Museum of the Rockies in Bozeman, Mont.

 Calling all dinosaur buffs!
 Explore one of the world’s largest and most significant collections of dinosaur fossils in Bozeman’s Museum of the Rockies just 90 minutes from Yellowstone.
 The collection, located at Montana State University, was put together by renowned paleontologist Jack Horner, who advised Steven Spielberg on the TV series Terra Nova as well as consulted for all Jurassic Park movies.
 Other attractions include a state-of-the-art planetarium, a fantastic regional history exhibit and short-term exhibits. (museumoftherockies.org 406-994-2251)